 How Do We can Develop a Thread?

 There are two methods that you can use to create a thread.
 But while we are going through the process, we found one method to be easier than the other.
 In that method, you can develop a thread by implementing a runnable interface.
 Following are the steps which you can follow to develop a thread by implementing a running interface:

 Step 1.
 First of all, you need to implement a run() method which you will get from the Runnable interface.
 This interface provides you an entry point and you have to put your complete business logic inside this method.
 Here’s the simple syntax for the run() method:

 public void run( )

 Step 2.
 After that, you have to instantiate the thread using the constructor given below:

 In the above code, the “threadObj” is the instance of a class that can implement the Runnable interface and the “thread name” is the name that can be given to a new thread.

 Step 3.
 Once the thread object is created, you just have to run it by calling the “Start()” method which executes a call to run () method.
 Here’s the simple syntax of the start() method:

 Pitfalls of Using Multithreading in Java

 Another problem that may occur during the multithreading process is race conditions.
 This is the situation when the output is based on some particular set of events, but with java multithreading, this is not so beneficial.
-This is because you can’t always depend on a particular set of events which may or may not happen according to your expectations.
-Lastly, I just want to tell you that this is the main problem which usually occurs during the creation process.
+This is because you can’t always depend on a particular set of events that may or may not happen according to your expectations.
+Lastly, I just want to tell you that this is the main problem that usually occurs during the creation process.